Why Aircraft Dispatchers Must Speak English

 The United States is the perfect place for international aircraft dispatcher students to come and study the subject, since English may not be their first or second fluent language.
 These students who desire to dispatch flights internationally will be required to master aviation English no matter which country they are located in.
 In order for students to be licensed internationally, they must establish a minimum English language proficiency of a level 4 according to ICAO standards that are put in place.
 These rules and regulations also apply to all pilots, air traffic controllers, and aircraft dispatcher jobs.

-The Sheffield School of Aeronautics Aviation program has all the major resources for proper training to get students to an ICAO level 4 in English requirements.
 The ICAO certification exam must be completed in an authorized organization and once you pass, recurrent testing is still required based upon the level you have reached.
 Our training programs are designed for students who wish to master this subject to start a career in aircraft dispatching.

 No matter where you wish to work, English will always be the universal language for aviation and receiving proper training before certification is essential to the success of your career.
-By not achieving a level 4 on the ICAO certification, you are restricting your opportunity to become a pilot, air traffic controller, or aircraft dispatcher.
+By not achieving a level 4 on the ICAO certification, you are restricting your opportunity to become a pilot, dispatcher, air traffic controller, or aircraft dispatcher.
 Aircraft dispatcher school training is the first step to a very rewarding career and you can get started with our wonderful services.